What A-levels do you need to become a doctor?

 University of Birmingham: A*AA at A-level, including chemistry and biology.
 Predicted AAA at A-level.

 University of Cambridge: A*A*A at A-level.
-Applicants must have A-level passes in chemistry and one of biology, physics or mathematics.
+Applicants must have A-levels in chemistry and one of biology, physics or mathematics.
 Most applicants have at least three science/mathematics A-levels and some Colleges might ask for this or for particular subjects.

 Lancaster University: AAA or AAB plus EPQ.
 Must include two of biology, chemistry or psychology.